 In addition to my work with animals, I enjoy photography, reading and spending time with my family.
 We currently share our home with our dogs, Delilah, Scorch and Basil and cats, Bubby, Dora and Ruby.

 Hello!
-I am Samantha and though I am only twenty-five years old, I have already worked in the veterinary field for over five years!
-My career choice was inspired by the first dog I adopted, a Red Nose Pit Bull named Wilfred.
-She completely changed my life and definitely for the better.
+I am Samantha and though I am only twenty-five years old, I have many years in the veterinary field and my career choice was inspired by the first dog I adopted, a Red Nose Pit Bull named Wilfred.
+He completely changed my life and definitely for the better.

 In my free time I enjoy baking and discovering new places to explore with Wilfred by my side.
 At the moment I don't have a feline friend to call my own, but I hope to fill that void soon!